Faculty Profile

 Research Interests

 School finance/resource allocation and educational leadership from a critical, social justice perspective.
 Interested in understanding notions of educational investment that reflect efforts to build upon community strengths in order to address community needs within and beyond educational settings.
-Also engage in research that focuses on the educational conditions and trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.
+Also engage in research that focuses on the political economic conditions and educational trajectories of Chicana/o-Latina/o communities, other communities of color, and low-income populations in the U.S.

 Education

-Ph.D., Education Administration and Policy – Stanford University – 1997
+Ph.D., Education: Administration and Policy Analysis with minor in Organizational Studies – Stanford University – 1997

 M.P.A. – Columbia University, School of International & Public Affairs (emphasis in educational policy) – New York, NY - 1989